 Step Five: Call a Roofing Contractor

-The final step is repairs to the house to fix any damage the tree did, and most often this involves calling a roofer.
+The final step is repairing the house to fix any damage the tree did, and most often this involves calling a roofer.
 Once the tree has been removed, the roofer can come to assess the damage,

 tarp the roof to prevent rain and wind from damaging the inside of the house, reinforce structural damage, repair holes, and fix any other damage that’s occurred.